 The people who call Wrentham home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wrentham residents report their race to be White, followed by Asian.
-Important ancestries of people in Wrentham include Italian, English, French , and German.
+The greatest number of Wrentham residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Wrentham include Irish, English, Italian, German, and French.

 The most common language spoken in Wrentham is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.